Local Cotswold Events and Attractions

 Of course, we are also just a gentle 45minute drive from Stratford-upon-Avon where the RSC’s world-class productions have been rejoined by a refurbished “Other Place” once again, adding a third outlet to the RST stage and the marvellous Swan Theatre.

 Longborough Festival Opera – this splendid festival was established on the Glyndebourne model by Martin and Lizzie Graham in 1991, with black tie picnics in the beautiful gardens during the long interval through June and July.
-Just 12 miles North of us in Turkdean, the 2018 season will kick off on 6th June with four new productions: Wagner’s Der fliegende Holländer, Verdi’s La traviata, Strauss’s Ariadne auf Naxos, and Monteverdi’s L’incoronazione di Poppea.
+Just 12 miles North of us in Turkdean, the 2018 season includes four new productions: Wagner’s Der fliegende Holländer, Verdi’s La traviata, Strauss’s Ariadne auf Naxos, and Monteverdi’s L’incoronazione di Poppea.